rust-lang/rust/text/0000-epochs.md

 Furthermore:

-- Prior to a new epoch, the current epoch will gain a set of deprecations over time.
+- Prior to a new epoch, the current epoch will gain deprecations over time.
 - When cutting a new epoch, existing deprecations may turn into hard errors, and the epoch may take advantage of that fact to repurpose existing usage, e.g. introducing a new keyword.
 This is the only kind of change a new epoch